Documentation

 With LayerZero, you have access to:

-- Dial-in security per message: pick which decentralized verifier networks secure each message between blockchains.
-You control the trust assumptions, not someone else.
+- Dial-in security per message: Pick which decentralized verifier networks secure each message between blockchains.

 - Simplify development: One framework, one mental model, every chain: